DarienBrito/TDMorph/README.md

 1) You can create a UI from where to control your parameters, using sliders and a set of buttons that perform various functions.
 2) You can create a UI-less parameters and presets manager, which does everything the UI does, but via scripting and with a different paradigm.

-## Which one is better?

-This depends on the use case.